timurkartaev/chimera-vercel/docs/ci-cd-capabilities.md

 # CI/CD Capabilities with iPaaS CLI Tool

-This document outlines what **can and cannot** be achieved using the CLI tool provided by our iPaaS partner within our CI/CD pipeline.
+This document outlines what **can and cannot** be achieved using the CLI tool provided by integration.app cli-tool within our CI/CD pipeline.

 ---